DercilioFontes/news-project/README.md

 ## Loyal User

 I worked first assuming that the dataset is only from a month.
-I didn't have time for work assuming that there are many months inside and make queries/code for check 10 or more visits/month in a different interval of time.
+I didn't have time for work assuming that there are many months inside and making queries/code for check 10 or more visits/month in a different interval of time.

 ## Docker

 It's my first contact with Docker.
 Not so bad.
-Only the issue with knex for working in it.
+Only the issue with knex to work in it.
 However, I couldn't seed my data there.

 I used this [Dockerizing a Node.js web app](https://nodejs.org/en/docs/guides/nodejs-docker-webapp/) for Node.js to get into Docker.